MarcoLucidi01/ytcast/readme.md

 build and install
 -----------------

-a `go` compiler is required for building, `make` is also nice to have, the code has basically no dependency.
+a `go` compiler is required for building, `make` is also nice to have.

     $ git clone https://github.com/MarcoLucidi01/ytcast.git
     ...